LiquidCake/instantchat/README.md

 Service is written in GO (backend) and jquery (frontend)

-GUI is adaptive, crossbrowser and crossplatform (with EXCEPTION to IOS currently as i don't have a devices - tap behaviour seems to be not captured by js correctly)
+GUI is adaptive, crossbrowser and crossplatform

 Includes base monitoring (Grafana/Prometheus)